 Abstract

-This study aims to identify the obstacles to autonomy of Saudi universities from the point of view of faculty members.
-First the study focuses on administrative, financial, and academic constraints.
-Then it reveals the statistically significant differences in the obstacles to the autonomy of Saudi universities, which are attributable to the variables of the study: Job Title and Number of Years of Experience.
-To achieve its objectives, the study uses the descriptive analytical approach and a questionnaire on a sample of total 336 faculty members.
-The results show that administrative independence constraints place first, followed by the constraints of academic independence, and finally the constraints of financial independence.
-In addition, there are statistically significant differences regarding constraints of financial independence, in terms of the study variables Job Title and Years of Experience, between those with less than 5 years of experience, and those with more than 10 years of experience.
-The differences are in the interest of the group whose experience exceeds 10 years.
-Based on the findings of the study, the researcher recommends amending the university system and regulations to grant autonomy to Saudi universities, stressing the importance of making and taking joint decisions away from centralization, and appointing the leaders of Saudi universities through free election.
+Purpose

+This study aims to identify the administrative, financial, and academic obstacles to Saudi university autonomy from a faculty perspective and to identify whether views vary based on job title and years of experience.

+Design/methodology/approach

+The study uses the descriptive-analytical approach and a questionnaire.

+Findings

+On average, faculty consider administrative constraints on autonomy as the most restrictive, followed by academic and financial constraints.
+However, faculty with more than ten years’ experience consider that financial constraints are greater obstacles to autonomy.

+Originality

-Key Words: Autonomy, Obstacles, Saudi Universities, University Administration.
+Keywords: Autonomy, Obstacles, Saudi Universities, University Administration.

-Universities have witnessed a significant change in their role during the past decades.
-In addition to the traditional functions of universities—education, research and community service, new posts appeared.
-Modern requirements emerged as responses to economic, social, and cultural progress.
-These requirements are complex and intertwined because of the role that higher education plays in social and economic development and international competitiveness (Michavila & Martinez, 2018).
-The university can be considered, in terms of organization, an institution with an open system that is constantly affected by change in its external and internal operations.
-Trends of globalization and internationalization significantly influence this change, affecting most of the plans and visions of universities, making them behave as autonomous institutional entities that seek to create knowledge, innovation, quality, and excellence in teaching at the national and international levels (Suriansyah et al., 2019).
+The role of universities has undergone significant change in recent decades.
+In addition to the traditional mission of universities—education, research, and service—new functions have appeared in response to economic, social, and cultural progress.
+These requirements are complex and intertwined because of higher education’s role in social and economic development and international competitiveness (Michavila and Martinez, 2018).
+Universities are higher education institutions (HEIs) with open systems that are affected by constant changes in the internal and external environments.
+Globalization and internationalization have significantly influenced universities’ visions and plans; increasingly, they are autonomous institutions that seek to create knowledge, innovate, and achieve teaching excellence at the national and international levels (Suriansyah et al., 2019).

-In recent years, issues of governance, trust, and interdependence between higher education and the state have become additional challenges that, if maintained, may constitute an obstacle to progress.
-Some universities have taken practical steps toward greater institutional autonomy.
-This autonomy is necessary for higher education to be completely ready to respond to the changing requirements of the economy and society (Nurgaliyeva et al., 2018).
+Recent issues surrounding governance, trust, and interdependence between HEIs and the state are additional challenges that may pose obstacles to progress.
+In response, some universities have taken steps toward greater institutional autonomy to respond to the changing needs of the economy and society (Nurgaliyeva et al., 2018).

-Autonomy is important and beneficial for universities.
-It enables them to control their activities and independence; and it grants them freedom in making their own laws (Stern, 2018).
-Universities have recognized the importance of adopting a structured approach to developing and applying the concept of autonomy in universities.
-There are correlations between the components of autonomy and mutual influence, especially since a high level of financial autonomy allows the institution to make decisions on the number of employees and the level of wages that is associated with the level of autonomy of employees, i.e. employment and job opportunities.
-This is coupled with hiring highly skilled faculty, which makes possible the achievement of scientific development and progress required to provide advanced scientific services (Vorobyova, 2019).
+Autonomy is crucial for universities: it enables them to control their activities and grants the freedom to establish their own regulations (Stern, 2018).
+Universities recognize the importance of a structured approach to autonomy.
+The components of autonomy mutually influence one another; for example, financial autonomy allows institutions to make decisions regarding employees and wages associated with employee autonomy, i.e., employment and job opportunities.
+This, in turn, is coupled with attracting highly skilled faculty, which facilitates advanced scientific development and programs (Vorobyova, 2019).